Mexico Invest Free shortlist

 Full guide: Mexico Capital Gains Tax Foreign Seller.

-CFDI basis file: what to keep from day one
+What should buyers verify on cfdi basis file: what to keep from day one?

 Create folder at purchase: